LukeShortCloud/rootpages/src/administration/authentication.rst

 FreeIPA provides a suite of services for authentication including LDAP, Kerberos, NTP, DNS, and a certificate management system.
 This is the upstream version of Red Hat Identity Management (IdM).
 [6]

-For AD integraiton, the Scheme Compatibility plugin is required.
+For AD integration, the Scheme Compatibility plugin is required.

 .. code-block:: sh